How space teaches children - an environment that speaks

 1. Atelier : This is not a standard art room.
 It is a laboratory for research and experimentation, equipped with a variety of materials - clay, wire, natural materials, and digital technologies.
 Here, art is not a goal, but a language for understanding the world.

-2. Studio artist : This is a special educator (often an artist) who does not teach how to draw “properly” but rather helps children understand the “grammar of clay” or the “language of color” so that they can express complex ideas.
+2. Atelier: This is a special teacher (often an artist) who does not teach how to draw "correctly" but rather helps children understand the "grammar of clay" or the "language of color" so that they can express complex ideas.

 4. Walls that tell the story of learning